 AV works in a very similar way:

-- When voting opens, you will have the option to pick your first choice candidate (your steak bake) for each position.
+- When voting opens, you will have the option to pick your first choice applicant for each position.
 This is usually the first, and only, voting stage in “traditional” voting

-- After picking your first choice candidates, you can also choose to allocate your second choice to another candidate (your sausage roll).
+- After picking your first choice applicants, you can also choose to allocate your second choice to another applicant.
 This would be the person you would like to see in the role, should your first choice be unsuccessful

 it simply ensures that you still have a say in who represents you should your first choice receive the fewest votes

 - When voting closes, first choice allocations are totalled.
-If a candidate does not already hold over 50% of the total number of first choice votes, the candidate with the fewest first choice votes is eliminated.
-This is where your
+If an applicant does not already hold over 50% of the total number of first choice votes, the applicant with the fewest first choice votes is eliminated.
+This is where

-- The eliminated candidate’s votes are then transferred to the second round of counting.
+- The eliminated applicants votes are then transferred to the second round of counting.
 If your first choice is eliminated by this stage, your vote is then transferred to your second choice

 - The process continues, until a winner for that position is confirmed